edenjtait/dara-info/_species/jardarions.md

 # Jardarions

+Jardarions are sentient plantlife that have made the earth their home.
+Often Speculated as being a byproduct of The Great Tree, they live all over the planet in every conceivable environment.

 ## Subspecies

-Jardarions are sentient plantlife that have made the earth their home.

 {% assign subspecies = site.data.jardarions.types %}
 {% include category-grid.html items=subspecies %}